Share this

 An example of a case workflow in an enterprise is handling customer complaints.
 When handling a customer’s complaint, initially, we wouldn’t know the next steps that should be taken to “solve” the case.
 Only after we’ve gathered more information and asked more questions to the audience will the actions reveal themselves one by one.

-Enterprise workflow management typically deals with identifying, mapping, analyzing, and optimizing process workflows.
+Enterprise workflow management software typically deals with identifying, mapping, analyzing, and optimizing process workflows.
 Typically, enterprises have more process workflows than project or case workflows in their day-to-day operations.

 However, we can still use some of the principles of